 - In a medium sized bowl, mix together the all purpose flour, almond flour, baking soda, baking powder, and salt.
 Set aside.

-- In a larger bowl, whisk together the room temperature unsweetened vegan yogurt, unsweetened apple sauce, granulated sugar, flax eggs, apple cider vinegar, and vanilla extract.
+- In a larger separate bowl, whisk together the room temperature unsweetened vegan milk, unsweetened apple sauce, cane sugar, flax eggs, and vanilla extract.

-- Slowly pour the dry ingredients into the wet ingredients.
+- Pour the dry ingredients into the bowl with the wet ingredients.
 Gently and slowly fold together with a spatula until just incorporated.
-Do not over mix or use a whisk.
+Do not over mix or use a whisk – this will result in dense, gummy muffins.

 - Bake at 425 degrees for 5 minutes, then with the muffins remaining in oven, lower temperature to 350 degrees and bake an additional 16-18 minutes or until a tooth pick comes out clean.
 Total baking time: 21-23 minutes.